Parental Controls

 • Downtime: 7:45pm - 7:30am (no phone use)

-• Contact limits: Only trusted contacts-we can remove any contacts at our discretion.
-And using Joey.ai, we get alerts about new contacts (if they somehow evade our Apple, Google, Microsoft, and EpicGames parental controls).
-This prompts a conversation between us and Francis: who is so and so, are they real, how do you know this isn't an imposter account?
+• Contact limits: only trusted contacts.
+We can remove any contacts at our discretion.
+Using Joey.ai, we get alerts about new contacts if they somehow evade our Apple, Google, Microsoft, and EpicGames parental controls.
+This prompts a conversation: who is this person, are they real, and how do you know this isn't an imposter account?

 • Apple Family